isaacnmm/pestpolicy-hugo2XX/content/posts/does-acetone-remove-paint/index.md

 layout: post
 ---

 Do you have a house wall, car, or garage that's painted in some odd Rust-Oleum color?
-So, you're wondering, "does [acetone](https://pestpolicy.com/can-you-clean-hvlp-with-acetone/) remove paint? " The painting has no clear coat but offers excellent corrosion resistance and color retention.
+So, you're wondering, "does [acetone](https://pestpolicy.com/can-you-clean-hvlp-with-acetone/)remove paint? " The painting has no clear coat but offers excellent corrosion resistance and color retention.

 *In brief, YES, Acetone (a solvent) removes acrylic paint, enamels, and oil-based paints (both dry and fresh).
 It'll lift the mineral spirits and dry fast as you spin and shake the brush. * *Acetone, as an ingredient, is used to remove paint and varnish.
 It'll take off the paint right off when you pour it directly on your painted surfaces. * *When you get your paint ruined, you spray the acetone on the painting, and it'll merely clean it.